attila-lendvai/maru/README.md

 # Maru (stage 0 in Common Lisp)

-> **NOTE:** This readme only covers this specific stage of Maru.
+> **NOTE:** This readme focuses on the aspects of this stage that are relevant for bootstrapping the next stage.
-> The full README.md file can be found in the git branch of the latest stage.
+> The full README.md file can be found in the git branch of the [latest stage](https://github.com/attila-lendvai/maru/).

 This is an old, unfinished implementation of Maru stage 0 written in Common Lisp.